 The Asiatic lily (Lilum asiatica) is the earliest flowering variety of lily.
 Alongside Oriental varieties, the Asiatic lily is one of the most popular garden varieties.
-An unfussy, stately plant, it rewards your attention with colorful, long-lasting showy flowers that return year after year.
+An unfussy, stately plant, Asiatic Lilies reward your attention with colorful, long-lasting showy flowers that return year after year.

 Varieties of Asiatic Lily

-Gardeners in constantly warm climates struggle to produce reliable blooming lilies.
-This is because these plants need exposure to cold temperatures in order to flower.
+Gardeners in constantly warm climates struggle to produce reliable bloom time with Asiatic Lilies.
+This is because Asiatic Lilies need exposure to cold temperatures in order to flower and reach bloom time.

-Easy to care for, the asiatic lily is an elegant addition to any garden.
-Coming in a range of colors it brings early season interest to otherwise dull flower beds or containers.
+Easy to care for, the Asiatic lily is an elegant addition to any garden.
+Coming in a range of colors Asiatic Lilies bring early season interest to otherwise dull flower beds or containers.

 Asiatic lily plants are available in a range of colors from rich reds and oranges to yellow, pink and pure white.

-Coming in a range of colors, the flowers of these lilies can be an endless source of interest.
+Coming in a range of colors, the flowers of Asiatic Lilies can be an endless source of interest.
 Planted in colorful swathes they can provide you with an eye catching display.

 Many varieties of lilies are intensely aromatic.
-The asiatic lily, due to intense breeding, has lost much of its fragrance.
-However its floral attraction means that it remains a popular ornamental plant.
+Asiatic lily bulbs, due to intense breeding, have lost much of their fragrance.
+However the floral attraction of Asiatic Lilies means that Asiatic Lilies remain a popular ornamental plant.

 The variety Enchantment is a popular choice.
-This produces orange blooms up to 3ft in height.
+These Asiatic Lilies produce orange blooms up to 3ft in height.
 The taller variety Crete, reaching up to 4ft, is also a popular choice due to its deep pink flowers.
 For something slightly different, the America Asiatic Lily is a purple flowering variety.

 The majority of asiatic lily varieties begin flowering in early summer.
-If you want to extend their season the relatively new LA Hybrids are a good choice.
+If you want to extend the season of the Asiatic Lilies the relatively new LA Hybrids are a good choice.
 Reaching about 30 inches in height this is a large flowering variety which produces flowers in a range of yellows, oranges, reds, creams and pinks.
 Unlike other types of asiatic lily, the LA Hybrid also has a noticeable fragrance, similar to that of the Easter lily.

-Not as aromatic as other lilies, what these flowers lack in fragrance they make up for in color.
-They can also be cut and included as the centerpiece in a floral arrangement.
+Not as aromatic as other lilies, what Asiatic Lilies lack in fragrance they make up for in color.
+Asiatic Lilies can also be cut and included as the centerpiece in a floral arrangement.